codership/galera/Docs_tommi/python3/source/createcluster.rst

 - No firewalls between the hosts.
 - *Selinux* or *apparmor* disabled or running in permissive mode.

+See also chapter :ref:`Using Galera with SElinux <Using Galera with SElinux>`.

 ------------------------------------------------------
  Creating a MySQL Client Connection Between the Nodes